Agnesxxw/Defect-images-sorter/README.md

 # Defect-images-sorter
-A project in intern, sorting different types of defect images coming from CPU production line.
+A project when being intern in Intel, sorting different types of defect images coming from CPU production line.